adolgert/Glissa.jl/docs/src/reference.md

 ## Divided Differences

-This section is about calculating divided differences.
+This section is about calculating B-splines using divided differences.
 Divided differences are the most common first presentation of B-splines.
-When the axis has no repeated knots, these are simple to calculate, but I'm having trouble finding clear descriptions of divided differences when the knots repeat.
+When the axis has no repeated knots, these are simple to calculate, and the book by Dierckx describes how to define them when knots repeat.

 You will see below several versions of definitions, so that I can check them against each other.